-The atmospheric controls in the HDA consist of a breather system and a recirculating filter.
-The breather system equalizes air pressure within the HDA to ambient air pressure.
-A breather filter prevents contaminants from entering the HDA.
-The recirculating filter maintains a low particle count within the HDA.
+The atmospheric controls in the HDA consist of a breather filter and a recirculating filter.
+The breather filter equalizes air pressure within the HDA to ambient air pressure and prevents contaminants from entering the HDA.
+The recirculating filter maintains the internal cleanliness of the HDA.